Professional Trenchless Sewer Repair in Houston

 Absolutely!
 After locating the break in the pipe with the video camera snake, we dig out around the broken section of pipe.
 The bellied portion of the line is removed, a straight piece of PVC pipe is connected between the loose ends, and the lining is then blown through the pipeline.

 Preserve your sidewalks, driveways, and landscaping by having our trenchless sewer service create a new sewer pipe within your existing sewer pipe.
-For over forty years, Nick’s Plumbing and Air Conditioning Services has been fixing everything from your leaky faucets to whole house re-pipes.
+For over forty years, Nick’s Plumbing Service has been fixing everything from your leaky faucets to whole house re-pipes.

 Call us today.
 We’re on the Way!